JohnDoeKyrgyz/text-analyzer/README.md

 ## Limitations

 Currently there is no hardcoded limit for how big requests can be.
-However, the entire request must be loaded into memory for analysis so care should be taken to during deployment to ensure the server prevents requests that are too large to handle by setting a cap in nginx, for example.
+However, the entire request must be loaded into memory for analysis so care should be taken during deployment to ensure the server prevents requests that are too large to handle by setting a cap in nginx, for example.